-Digital Media is a studio concentration in the undergraduate program of the Department of Art and Art History that focuses on new media and digital art.
-Courses explore digital media as the primary tool, medium, and environment for art and design.
-Classes in Digital Media are taught in the department’s digital classroom in 211 Woods Hall, a fully functional space for the teaching and creating of computer-based fine art.
+DIGITAL MEDIA is a studio concentration in the undergraduate program of the Department of Art and Art History that focuses on new media and digital art.
+Courses explore digital media as the primary tool, medium and environment for art and design.
+Classes in digital media are taught in the department’s digital classrooms in 211 and 209A Woods Hall, both fully functional space for the teaching and creating of computer-based fine art.

 Students in digital media develop the necessary conceptual framework and production skills in digital art and design, while also exploring contemporary, historic and theoretical ideas that inform current practice.
 Particular topics covered in the curriculum include animation, computer-based visual communication, digital imaging, video art, motion graphics, web art, projection mapping and live and interactive performance.

 Interested in our GRAPHIC DESIGN program?
 Go here for more information: https://art.ua.edu/academics/undergraduate-programs/graphic-design/.

 For information about applying to any of our programs, go here: http://art.ua.edu/about/prospective/ or call us for more information: (205) 348-5967.

 Digital Media Faculty

 Cosmo Whyte, April 2017